The Fugitive (1963 TV series): Dr. Richard Kimble

-In "The Survivors", Kimble re-establishes contact with Helen's family, the Waverlys, after learning that her father Ed (Lloyd Gough) is facing bankruptcy over medical bills for his wife Edith (Ruth White), who has developed a heart condition by obsessively clinging to Helen's memory and listening to phonograph records she made before her death.
-Kimble visits the family and stays with them, despite Edith's objections, and with help from Helen's sister Terry (Louise Sorel) locates a secret bank account Helen kept for emergencies.
-He signs the account over to Ed, saving him financially, but his safety is compromised when Edith learns that Terry believes his innocence (as does Ed, to a lesser extent) and is in love with Kimble and threatens to report him to the police.
-Kimble escapes the household before this can happen, after gently letting Terry down.
+In "The Survivors", Richard Kimble re-establishes contact with Helen's family, the Waverlys, after learning that her father Ed (Lloyd Gough) is facing bankruptcy over medical bills for his wife Edith (Ruth White), who has developed a heart condition by obsessively clinging to Helen's memory and listening to phonograph records she made before her death.
+Richard Kimble visits the family and stays with them, despite Edith's objections, and with help from Helen's sister Terry (Louise Sorel) locates a secret bank account Helen kept for emergencies.
+He signs the account over to Ed, saving him financially, but his safety is compromised when Edith learns that Terry believes in his innocence (as does Ed, to a lesser extent) and is in love with Richard Kimble, and Edith threatens to report him to the police.
+Richard Kimble gently but firmly lets Terry down with a few well-chosen words that put an end to years of misguided thinking on Terry's part, and he soon leaves the house with Ed, who takes him to a remote bus stop where he can escape from the area.

-David Janssen's understated portrayal skillfully captured the essence of Dr. Richard Kimble's plight.
+David Janssen's understated, compelling, sensitive portrayal skillfully captured the essence of Dr. Richard Kimble's plight.
 He won the Golden Globe Award for Best Actor – Television Series Drama in 1965, and was nominated in 1966.
 He was nominated three times for the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series (1964, 1966, 1967).